fill

 Twitter: @Chris_L_Ayers

 Attackers don't follow a straight line.
 They zigzag, backtrack, pivot, and adapt.
 This talk explores how the MITRE ATT&CK framework maps these crooked paths — and what developers can do to straighten out their defenses.
-The background illustrates the contrast: the dashed line is the path defenders expect, and the red crooked line is how attacks actually unfold across tactics like reconnaissance, lateral movement, and exfiltration.
+The crooked-line metaphor frames the talk: defenders often expect a straight path, while attackers zigzag, backtrack, and pivot across tactics like reconnaissance, lateral movement, and exfiltration.

 Quick intro — I'm Chris, a Principal Software Engineer at Microsoft.
 I spend a lot of time thinking about how developers can build more secure applications without needing a PhD in cybersecurity.